Venue Tracking Spreadsheet

-No matter what budgeting tool you are looking at the overwhelming standard affirms that the largest portion of your wedding budget is bound to be spend on your reception.
+No matter what budgeting tool you may be using, the overwhelming standard affirms that the largest portion of your wedding budget is bound to be spent on your reception.
 Most sites recommend spending between 45 – 65 percent of your budget on this portion of your big day.

-The initial Venue Tracking Spreadsheet I built allowed me to track all of the basics while we were deciding exactly where we wanted to visit in person.
+This Venue Tracking Spreadsheet we built allows space to track all of the basics while you are deciding exactly where you want to visit in person.

 - Venue name

-- Day of the week the pricing was for
+- Day of the week the pricing is for

 - Who is the contact at that location